-The second Wyoming (Monitor No. 10) was laid down on 11 April 1898 at San Francisco, Calif., by the Union Iron Works; launched on 8 September 1900; sponsored by Miss Hattie Warren, daughter of Senator Francis E. Warren of Wyoming; and commissioned at the Mare Island Navy Yard, Vallejo, Calif., on 8 December 1902, Comdr.
-V. L. Cottman in command.
+The second Wyoming (Monitor No. 10) was laid down on 11 April 1898 at San Francisco, Calif., by the Union Iron Works; launched on 8 September 1900; sponsored by Miss Hattie Warren, daughter of Senator Francis E. Warren of Wyoming; and commissioned at the Mare Island Navy Yard, Vallejo, Calif., on 8 December 1902, Cmdr.
+Vincendon L. Cottman in command.

-The presence of American armed might there and elsewhere ultimately resulted in independence for the Panamanians.
-During that time, Wyoming anchored at the Bay of San Miguel on 15 December.
-The following day, a boat with 11 Marines embarked left for the port of La Palma, under sail.
+The presence of U.S. armed might there and elsewhere ultimately resulted in independence for the Panamanians.
+During that time, Wyoming anchored at the Bay of San Miguel on 15 December 1903.
+The following day, a boat with 11 marines embarked left for the port of La Palma, under sail.
 While Boston departed the scene on the 17th, Wyoming shifted to La Palma on the following day.
 There, Lt.
-Patterson, USMC, with a detachment of 25 Marines, commandeered the steamer Tuira and took her upriver.
-While the Marines were gone, a party of evacuated American nationals came out to the monitor in her gig.
+Patterson, USMC, with a detachment of 25 marines, commandeered the steamer Tuira and took her upriver.
+While the marines were gone, a party of evacuated U.S. nationals came out to the monitor in her gig.

 Wyoming remained in Panamanian waters into the spring of 1904 keeping a figurative eye on local conditions before she departed Panama Bay on 19 April, bound for Acapulco.
 After remaining at that port from 27 to 29 April, Wyoming visited Pichilinque, Mexico, from 3 to 9 May.
 She subsequently reached San Diego on the 14th for a nine-day stay.